Andrew Benintendi Player Props: White Sox vs. Yankees

 - In 12 games this season (21.4%), Benintendi has picked up an RBI, including two games with multiple runs batted in.

-- He has scored in 25 games this season, with multiple runs three times.
+- He has scored a run in 25 games this year, with multiple runs three times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.